Euphredes/Greanleaf/README.txt

-Experienced Poet with a demonstrated history of Creative Writing for over seven years.
+Experienced Poet with a demonstrated history of Creative Writing for over fifteen years.
 Strong and Sensitive
 Thinker with thousands of words written in various Writing Structures
 from: my Diverse Life Experiences, as